bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Pathfinder 2e Quick Rolls](https://gitlab.com/mcarthur.alford/pf2qr) - Adds features to speed up rolling in chat.
 - [Pathfinder Ui](https://gitlab.com/sasmira/pathfinder-ui) - Theme for Pathfinder 1e and 2e.
 - [PF2e GM Screen](https://gitlab.com/atakanaltiner6/pf2e-gm-screen/) - A GM Screen for PF2e Game System.
 - [Virtual Tabletop Assets - Iconizer](https://www.vttassets.com/assets/vtta-iconizer) - Whenever an item is created or updated, Iconizer looks up its name in its dictionaries.
-If it finds an entry, he will use the icon references there to update the image of that item.
+If it finds an entry, it will use the icon references there to update the image of that item.
-  - Helpful for Pathfinder 2, but not needed for D&D 5e as Plutonium already imagery for nearly every entry in its database.
+  - Could be helpful for Pathfinder 2e, but not needed for D&D 5e as Plutonium already imagery for nearly every entry in its database.

 ## Modules Pending their First Review
 - None at the moment!